mistio/mist.client/docs/source/cmd/cmd_backend.rst

 mist backends
 *************

+Mist giver you the opportunity to handle multiple machines on multiple providers from one interface, the mist.io service.
+In order to do so, the very first thing to do when using mist.io is to ensure that you have added your backends.
+After doing that you'll be able to provision, monitor and in general handle machine on all those providers.

 Supported Providers
 ===================
 Before you add a new backend, you'll find it useful to see a list of all the providers that mist.io supports::